 It is helpful to go over the terminology with Scouts before working on learning a knot.
 That way we have a common vocabulary to start with.

-A crossword puzzle for Webelos working on their Arrow of Light award or for new Boy Scouts who are working toward their Scout rank.
-This puzzle has clues from the Boy Scout oath, law, motto, and slogan.
+A crossword puzzle for Webelos working on their Arrow of Light award or for new Scouts BSA who are working toward their Scout rank.
+This puzzle has clues from the Scout oath, law, motto, and slogan.